Short Chain Fatty Acids (SCFA’s) are byproducts of healthy gut microbes after interacting with dietary fiber.

-Megamucosa by Microbiome Labs contains a combination of mucosa-supporting amino acids, bioflavonoids and immunoglobulins.
+Megamucosa by Microbiome Labs contains a combination of mucosa-supporting amino acids, bioflavonoids, and immunoglobulins.
 It was formulated specifically to help support mucosal lining health and inflammation.
-It has quickly became one of our most popular and clinically supportive products.
+It has quickly become one of our most popular and clinically supportive products.

 The intestinal mucosa cannot be “inflamed” and “healing” at the same time, and so these strategies work hand-in-hand with one another.

 Likewise, Megaguard by Microbiome Labs contains a novel mix of flavonoids from licorice.
 Flavonoids are a chemical subset of plant polyphenols that work to support stomach inflammation, provide antimicrobial support, promote mucosal health, and spur motility and gastric secretions when combined with ginger and artichoke leaf.

 Be mindful of the high fructose content of some fruits, and don’t be afraid to add fresh citrus zest (organic preferred) to home recipes to boost the polyphenol content of your food and add a burst of flavor too.

 The Standard American Diet is full of colorless, packaged, and processed foods that leave out the fiber and rich plant chemicals that are necessary for optimal gut function.
 Sadly, a majority of dietary fiber in American diets comes from bread and pasta.